SaiTarun9000/NAND_ML/README.md

 ## Technologies Used

-- Python (NumPy, pandas, scikit-learn, TensorFlow/Keras)
+- Python (NumPy, pandas, scikit-learn, TensorFlow)
 - Jupyter Notebooks
 - Sentaurus TCAD (for simulation data in SONOS and NAND_Polygrain)